caynoelani/Digivice/README.md

 # Digivice
- Digivice app written in Python using flask and DAPI
+ Digimon Digivice app written in Python using flask and DAPI